samplchallenges/SAMPL8/host_guest/CB8/README.md

 ## A quick view of the host and guests

 ![](images/CB8_overview.png)

+G8 and G9 are not part of this challenge.

 Please be sure to read the Disclaimers section below to note points which may require particular attention.